Missing and Murdered Indigenous Women (MMIW)

 The Meherrin Indian Tribe recognizes the seriousness of this issue and is committed to raising awareness about it in our community and beyond.
 We support efforts to bring attention to MMIW and to address the underlying causes that contribute to these cases, such as poverty, discrimination, and lack of access to resources.

 As a Tribe, we also want to honor the lives of those who have gone missing or been murdered and to support their families and loved ones in their search for justice.
-We stand in solidarity with other Indigenous communities across North Carolina and the United States who are working to address this issue and ensure that Indigenous women, girls, and two-spirit individuals are valued, protected, and treated with respect and dignity.
+We stand in solidarity with other Indigenous communities across North Carolina and the United States who are working to address this issue and ensure that Indigenous women, and girls are valued, protected, and treated with respect and dignity.

 Indigenous people are at a disproportionate risk of experiencing violence, murder, and make up a significant portion of the missing and murdered cases.

 - A 2016 study by the National Institute of Justice (NIJ) found that more than four in five American Indian and Alaska Native women (84.3 percent) have experienced violence in their lifetime, including 56.1 percent who have experienced sexual violence.

 - In the year leading up to the study, 39.8 percent of American Indian and Alaska Native women had experienced violence, including 14.4 percent

 who had experienced sexual violence.

 - Overall, more than 1.5 million American Indian and Alaska Native women